ergebnis/json-normalizer/README.md

 #### `CallableNormalizer`

-If you want to normalize a JSON file with a `callable`, you can use the `CallableNormalizer`.
+When you want to normalize a JSON file with a `callable`, you can use the `CallableNormalizer`.

 ```php
 <?php